Find the Best Mortgage

 Real Estate Market Update

-On August 15th, the Canadian Real Estate Association (CREA) released its July home sales data.
-The data showed that home sales fell 0.7% between June and July, offsetting some of the gains made in June.
+On November 15th, the Canadian Real Estate Association (CREA) released its October home sales data.
+The data showed that home sales increased 7.7% between September and October, reaching their highest level since April 2022.

 CPI Inflation Update

-Statistics Canada’s latest inflation data, released on August 20th, showed the Consumer Price Index (CPI) rose 2.5% year-over-year in July, down from 2.7% in June.
-This month’s slowdown is attributed to slower year-over-year growth in travel tours, passenger vehicles and electricity.
+Statistics Canada’s latest inflation data, released on November 19th, showed the Consumer Price Index (CPI) rose 2.0% year-over-year in October, up from 1.6% in September.
+This month’s increase is attributed to gasoline prices falling to a lesser extent in October (-4.0%) than in September (-10.7%).

-Shelter prices continued to be a more significant driver of inflation in July, up 5.7%, down from the 6.2% recorded for June.
+Shelter prices continued to be a more significant driver of inflation in October, up 4.8%, down from the 5.0% recorded in September.
 Higher interest rates are impacting Canadians’ spending patterns, as they are now spending less on discretionary items and delaying big-ticket purchases.
-This may be contributing to lower demand as prices for durable goods fell 1.7% in July.

 Mortgage Statistics for Alberta